Karumi/learnyougit/exercises/git_reset/problem.md

 We need to make a stop in the road to explain one of the most useful tools in Git, that is, `git reset`.
 Generally speaking, this tool lets you take files from one commit or branch and bring them to your working directory.

-There is a lot to say about `git reset`, if you feel like learning how does it work go directly to the `Internals` section.
+There is a lot to say about `git reset`, if you feel like learning how it works, go directly to the `Internals` section.
 If not, here are some useful examples of how git reset can be used.

 `git reset HEAD` "Unstages" changes.
 It can be seen as the opposite operation of `git add`.
 `git reset --hard HEAD` Cleans up all your current work, staged or not (Be careful, this means you won't be able to recover your changes).
 `git reset --soft HEAD~` Moves your branch to the previous commit.
 All the changes in the current commit will be "moved" to the staging area.
 `git reset --hard {commit|branch}` Moves your current branch to point to the specified commit or branch.
 Cleans your current changes.

 Just a quick note on the `HEAD` notation we used.
 Besides using branch names and commit hashes, Git can also resolve commits by moving relatively to other commits. `HEAD` means the commit our current branch is pointing to.
 The `~` modifier is telling Git to use the parent commit of whatever is suffixing, `HEAD~` is the parent of the commit pointed by HEAD but we can also use `master~` or even `5628cd3~`.
-You use the `~` operator as many times you want, this is a valid commit `HEAD~~~~~` but there is a shorter way of writing that which is `HEAD~5`.
+You can use the `~` operator as many times as you want.
+For example, this is a valid commit `HEAD~~~~~`.
+However there is a shorter way of writing that: `HEAD~5`.
 There are several other ways of referencing commits, you can find more details in https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}